Estimate Time12 min

 Possible savings goals: Aim to save 6 times (6x) your annual salary by age 50 and 8x by age 60.

 Use catch-up contributions.
 People over age 50 can take advantage of catch-up contributions to their retirement accounts.
-In 2023, the IRA contribution limit is $6,500 with a $1,000 catch-up contribution allowed for people over 50 years old.
+In 2024, the IRA contribution limit is $7,000 with an additional $1,000 catch-up contribution allowed for people over 50 years old.

 If you have a workplace savings plan, you may be able to make after-tax contributions to bolster your savings.